pycontribs/pyrax/docs/pyrax_doc.md

     databases = False
     blockstorage = True

 With the above example, pyrax will default to Rackspace authentication, provision resources in the `ORD` region, and will connect to all services except Cloud Databases after authenticating.
+It will also customize the **User-agent** string sent to the API servers on each request by prepending the string "AwesomeApp 1.2" to the standard pyrax User-agent setting, allowing requests from your application to be distinguished from other pyrax applications.

 ## Working with Multiple Regions
 Rackspace divides its cloud infrastructure into "regions", and some interactions are only possible if the entities share a region.
 For example, if you wish to access a Cloud Database from a Cloud Server, that is only possible if the two are in the same region.
 Furthermore, if you connect to a region and call `pyrax.cloudservers.servers.list()`, you will only get a list of servers in that region.
 To get a list of all your servers, you will have to query each region separately.
 This is simple to do in pyrax.